laestrada/laestrada.github.io/_recipes/pollo_delupe.md

 7. Add in chicken cutlets, turn over then cover and let cook occasionally flipping

-8. Add in some water and bouillion cube.
-The water should have the peppers and onions and cilantro  in it
+8. Add water and the bouillon cube along with the peppers, onions, and cilantro.

-9. Add in tomato paste and simmer until done.
-Add salt as needed
+9. Add tomato paste and simmer until the thickest chicken pieces reach 165°F. Add salt as needed.

-10. Add bunch of cilantro cut up — include stems
+10. Add a chopped bunch of cilantro, including the stems.